collin-love/ippsra/README.md

                         script from a sorted list of images from best to worst.
 The default is 1 (the best ranked image) (default: 1) --showImages {True,False}
-                        Boolean for if you want to show (default: True) --showPlots {True,False}
+                        Boolean for if you want to show images(default: True) --showPlots {True,False}
                         Boolean for if you want to plot the data (default: True)
 ```